By Michael Lanza

 Traditionally, backpackers have taken three weeks to thru-hike the entire JMT, a pace of about 10 miles a day.
 Today, with lighter gear, good training, and smart planning, many cut the time to two weeks or less.
 For instance, a 15-day itinerary requires averaging 14.7 miles per day—which is entirely feasible for fit backpackers.

-Hiking southbound, you begin on the northern sections of the JMT, which are at low to moderate elevations and offer more possible resupply points to let you hike with less food weight than the trail’s southern half.
+Hiking southbound, you begin on the northern sections of the JMT, which are at moderate elevations and offer more possible resupply points to let you hike with less food weight than the trail’s southern half.
 By the time you reach Muir Trail Ranch, a common resupply point roughly near the JMT’s halfway point, you’ll have developed your trail legs for longer days, allowing you to carry less food weight for the southern half of the JMT.

 Except for the high passes, the JMT is not, step for step, as difficult as hiking in other parts of the country.
 Give serious thought to food supply and daily mileage, because leaving Muir Trail Ranch with 10 or 11 days worth of food will add about 20 pounds to your pack as you head for the JMT’s highest passes.